ziferius/iibtoolkit/README.md

 and you should have Dockerfile in the build folder as well.

+Edit the Dockerfile -- replace it with your user's UID and GID.

 Then you execute docker build --rm -t iibtoolkit .
 It'll grind awhile.
 Also it'll be almost 6 gigs when it's done.

+To run the toolkit, get the script.
 ---
 This does not fully work yet.
 There are still some kinks.
 Basically whenever a message flow or DFDL is editted, the editor freezes.
 I'm not sure why...
 I'll detail the issues from the workspace logs later.